JournalFoundation/journalfoundation.org/src/content/podcast/episode-001.md

 ---
-title: "Why Cypherlots Exist"
+title: "Why Cipherlots Exist"
 episode: 1
 date: 2025-01-20
 duration: "45:30"
 audioFile: "/podcast/episode-001.mp3"
-description: "In the inaugural episode, I explain why we need infrastructure for digital sovereignty and what makes Cypherlots different from everything that came before."
+description: "In the inaugural episode, I explain why we need infrastructure for digital sovereignty and what makes Cipherlots different from everything that came before."
 ---

 In this first episode, I sit down to explain the core problem we're solving: algorithmic manipulation and surveillance capitalism have their clutches in us, and we need infrastructure for sovereignty—not another platform.